 Internships and job opportunities

 Cal Poly is not a research university.
 That’s not to say research opportunities are not available.
 Cal Poly offers research opportunities to undergraduate students.
 See here and here for more information.
-The William and Linda Frost Center for undergraduate research will open soon.
+The recently opened Frost Center for Research and Innovation is a 102,000-square-foot facility featuring a state-of-the-art interdisciplinary laboratory.
+It is funded by a $110 million gift specifically intended for enhancing resources for undergraduate research.

 Being industry oriented, Cal Poly does applied research.
 Also, undergraduates get to fully participate in research, thanks to Cal Poly’s undergraduate focus.